 Use past performance to predict your staffing needs

 There are several ways you can predict your future staffing requirements based on past performance.

 - Staffing Ratio: Looking at your typical staffing ratio can offer a rough guide to working out how many new hires are needed and in which areas.
 For example, if you generally have 10 workers to every manager, then deviations can tell you if you need more managers, less staff, or some other variation.

-- Statistical Regression: For businesses where income is closely tied to staffing, such as call centers, using a statistical regression model allows you to track when your most profitable periods were and see what the staff levels were for those periods, helping you find the most efficient size for your workforce.
+- Statistical Regression: For Australian businesses where income is closely tied to staffing, such as call centers, using a statistical regression model allows you to track when your most profitable periods were and see what the staff levels were for those periods, helping you find the most efficient size for your workforce.

 - The Delphi Method: For larger companies, this approach involves convening a panel of senior managers and external consultants to pool their insights and offer a roadmap for future staffing needs.

 If all of this sounds intimidating, or if you have a new or small business where such data is limited, don’t worry.
 There are workforce management tools that can automatically provide this analysis for you: